archit-soni/AWS-Project/README.md

 This will start the express web server and listen on port 4080

-4. On the fourth window make sure you are in the ShareToWinWeb folder.
+4. On the fourth window make sure you are in the ArtistplaceWeb folder.
 Start the react web front end by entering the command

 ```console
 npm run start